muhammedtas/Security-With-IOT/README.md

 # SecurityWithIOT.API

-After publishing SPA layer with "ng build --prod" command, you can directly run it by "dotnet watch run" command.
-Navgate to 'http://localhost:5000/'.
+After publishing SPA layer with "ng build --prod" command, you can directly run it by "dotnet watch run" command from 'http://localhost:5000/' port.

 # SecurityWithIOT.SPA